-Level One -- Immediate Supervisor
+Level One --Immediate Supervisor

-Representation--The grievant must present at the grievance hearing and may be accompanied by a person of his/her choosing.
+Representation -- The grievant must present at the grievance hearing and may be accompanied by a person of his/her choosing.

 If the grievance is not resolved to the satisfaction of the aggrieved at the informal level, the aggrieved party may file the grievance in writing with the principal or other immediate supervisor.
 The written communication will be signed by the grievant.
 The principal or other immediate supervisor shall set a time to discuss the grievance that is mutually convenient for the parties in interest and shall seek an amicable solution to the problem.
-Within five (5) days after receipt of the grievance, the immediate supervisor shall hear the grievance and within two (2) days after hearing the grievance is not resolved by the principal or other immediate supervisor to the satisfaction of the aggrieved at level one, the grievant may appeal within ten (10) days to the Superintendent.
+Within five (5) days after receipt of the grievance, the immediate supervisor shall hear the grievance and within two (2) days after hearing the grievance shall notify the aggrieved party in writing of the final decision.
+If the grievance is not resolved by the principal or other immediate supervisor to the satisfaction of the aggrieved at level one, the grievant may appeal within ten (10) days to the Superintendent.